-Symbolic links to resources outside of the application directory or package (i.e. links to absolute paths) are not allowed within the package.
-When external resources are required, their paths should be obtained from production module variables (when available) or defined as variables in the J-job and used wherever the external resource is needed.
+Symbolic links to resources outside of the application directory or package (e.g. links to absolute paths) are not allowed within the package.
+When external resources are required, their paths must be obtained from production module variables (when available) or defined as variables in the version file and ecf script and used wherever the external resource is needed.